tolossamuel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-it is more about poiters array and string alx low level programming project 6
+more on pointers arrays and strings